Bootle Blast: a movement-tracking video game

 Data Collection

-• Ten older adults with dementia and their family caregivers are being recruited to play four lower-body games on Bootle Blast for ten weeks using a self-chosen dose.
+Ten older adults with dementia and their family caregivers are being recruited to play four lower-body games on Bootle Blast at home for 2 weeks using a self-chosen amount of play.

-• Data collection methods include video and skeletal/kinematic recordings, safety and adherence tracking, and pre- and post-intervention assessments to capture participants’ satisfaction and perceptions of Bootle Blast’s feasibility.
+Data collection methods include video and skeletal recordings, safety and adherence tracking, surveys, and balance tests to capture participants’ satisfaction and perceptions of Bootle Blast’s feasibility.